demisto/content/Packs/WALLIXBastion/Integrations/WAB/WAB_description.md

 If you encounter an unexpected error while using this integration, first make sure that the feature you want to use is documented in the REST API documentation of your Bastion appliance.

 Otherwise, or if you would like to submit a feature request, please contact the WALLIX Customer Success team.
-This integration was recently released and we would be glad to receive your feedback about it.